Joker-Jerome/UTMOST/README.md

 # UTMOST

 UTMOST (Unified Test for MOlecular SignaTures) is a principled method to perform cross-tissue expression imputation and gene-level association analysis.
+The preprint could be found at [A statistical framework for cross-tissue transcriptome-wide association analysis](https://www.biorxiv.org/content/early/2018/03/21/286013).

 ## Prerequisites